22 Nicest Beer Gardens in Edinburgh Updated For 2025

 This article has links to products and services we love, which we may make commission from.

-Some of these Edinburgh beer gardens entertain groups, others are set up for couples or small gatherings only.
-If you can, book ahead and reserve a seat.
+Some of these Edinburgh beer gardens entertain groups, while others are only set up for couples or small gatherings therefore it is recommended that you book ahead.

 You may also like our guide to rooftop bars in Edinburgh.